-Taking into account the distinctiveness and reputation of the trademark "BOURSORAMA", the Panel agrees that it is inconceivable that the Respondent was not aware of the Complainant's rights in the trademark "BOURSORAMA" when registering the disputed domain name.
-Other panels considered that knowledge of a corresponding mark at the time of the domain name's registration can suggest bad faith (see, for example, WIPO Case No. D2017-0100) and the Panel share this view.
+Taking into account that the Respondent is based in France and works in the financial services, the Panel agrees that it is inconceivable that the Respondent was not aware of the Complainant's rights in the trademark "BOURSO" when registering the disputed domain name.
+Other panels considered that knowledge of a corresponding mark at the time of the domain name's registration can suggest bad faith (see, for example, WIPO Case No. D2017-0100) and the Panel shares this view.